-If you’ve never thought to visit the San Juan Islands, you should take a moment and read this post, because you’re missing out on one of the true natural wonders of the world, right here in the United States.
-Made up of 172 named islands, the San Juan Island archipelago, located to the west of Washington State, is an incredible playground for outdoor enthusiasts.
-Kayaking, bird and wildlife viewing, camping, sailing, hiking, fishing – you name it, the San Juans are the place to do it.
+If you’ve never thought to visit the San Juan Islands, off the coast of Washington State, you should take a moment and read this post, because you’re missing out on one of the true natural wonders of the world, right here in the United States.
+Made up of 172 named islands, the San Juan Island archipelago is an incredible playground for outdoor enthusiasts.
+Kayaking, bird and wildlife viewing, camping, sailing, hiking, fishing – you name it – there are tons of things to do in the San Juan Islands.

 About the San Juan Islands